5 Gas Emission Analysis

 Components of Emissions

-1. Hydrocarbons (HC): Raw or unburned gasoline resulting from incomplete combustion.
-HC combines with NOx and sunlight to form photochemical smog.
+• Hydrocarbons (HC): Unburned gasoline that results from incomplete combustion.
+HC combines with NOx and sunlight to create photochemical smog.

-2. Carbon Monoxide (CO): Partially burned fuel, indicating a rich air-fuel mixture.
-CO is highly toxic and reduces oxygen in the bloodstream.
+• Carbon Monoxide (CO): Partly burned fuel, indicating a rich air-fuel mixture.
+CO is extremely toxic and reduces oxygen in the bloodstream.

-3. Oxides of Nitrogen (NOx): NOx is formed at high combustion temperatures (>2500 degrees) when oxygen combines with nitrogen.
-Along with HC and sunlight, NOx contributes to the formation of ozone or smog.
+• Oxides of Nitrogen (NOx): Formed at high combustion temperatures (>2500 degrees) when oxygen mixes with nitrogen.
+Together with HC and sunlight, NOx contributes to the formation of ozone or smog.

-5. Oxygen (O2): Supports combustion and serves as a lean indicator.
+• Oxygen combines with HC and CO to produce CO2 and water.
+Oxygen (O2): Supports combustion and acts as a lean indicator.

 Causes of HC Emissions